-Restructuring (including bankruptcy): corporate
+Restructuring (including bankruptcy): corporate in United States

 Davis Polk & Wardwell LLP

 Led by Marshall Huebner and Damian Schaible, Davis Polk & Wardwell LLP’s bankruptcy and restructuring practice represents a wide range of clients, including distressed companies, financial institutions, creditors, hedge funds, and asset acquirers, in relation to complex insolvencies and restructurings in and out of court, and has an especially strong reputation for representing ad hoc groups of lenders and noteholders in chapter 11 cases.
 Notably, Huebner, alongside Timothy Graulich and Eli Vonnegut, has recently led a team advising Purdue Pharma L.P., in connection with its high-profile chapter 11 reorganization, involving billions of dollars of asserted claims relating to its opioid pain medication products, while Schaible has led a team advising an ad hoc group of investors in relation to Avianca’s DIP-to-exit financing, as part of its Chapter 11 bankruptcy.
 Benjamin Kaminetzky specializes in bankruptcy litigation, while Brian Resnick stands out for his experience in relation to pre-packaged and traditional bankruptcies, out-of-court workouts, DIP and exit financings, bankruptcy litigation, and Section 363 sales.
 Darren Klein has played a key role in several recent complex restructurings.
 The practice operates principally out of New York, and all lawyers mentioned are based there.

 Other key lawyers: